 Instructors are required to submit to the Associate Registrar the final course grades for each course no later than two weeks after the last class of the course.
 Students will receive a grade three weeks following the end of a course.
-Grades are to be assigned based on the work submitted by the student at that point.
 Once recorded, a grade of "A through F" can be changed only in the case of clerical or computational error.